 Put the energy into looking for the job you really want.
 Do not send the same application documents to all vacancies you find.
 The employer notices that you applied casually and your application probably does not radiate that you are passionate about getting this job.
 So start by thinking through what you want – and can.

 What do you really want?
 Spend time on this, it pays off!
 Start by writing down what you want and then motivate why.
 Also formulate what you do not want.

 I like / want / do not want – Why:

-I want to work with people – I get mad from sitting alone in a room for a whole day!
+I want to work with people – I get mad from sitting alone in an office for a whole day!

-I like to help – It makes me feel good, I’m happy about it.
+I like to help – It makes me feel good.

 Map yourself – what makes you the right person?

 Now you have to map yourself.
 What do you have that makes you the best for the job?
 Even things that are not jobs and educations can be very useful.
 Of course for you who are new to the labor market, but also for you with good qualifications.
 For example, have you played elite sports?
 Not many have managed that.
 It shows that you are persistent, able to take instructions and cooperate, and that you are determined.
 It certainly impresses the employer more than if you, like 90 percent of other applicants, have studied economics.